miiiiiilaaaan/PoliticalChart/ArchivePage.md

 <link rel="stylesheet" href="assets/css/style.css">
 <!-- STYLES ABOVE - DO NOT REMOVE -->

-> This is a work in progress, more charts will be added soon.

 A scroll down archive of all my charts.\
 *All dates are in the DDMMYYY format.*